richmahn/en_tn/luk/11/intro.md

 #### Structure and formatting ####

-The ULB sets the lines in 11:2-4 further to the right on the page than the rest of the text because they are a special prayer.
+The ULB sets the lines in 11:2-4 farher to the right on the page than the rest of the text because they are a special prayer.

 #### Special concepts in this chapter ####